PCA-POSC-Caesar-Association/Public_ISO23726-1/README.md

 The goal of releasing the draft document here is to provide guidance to industry users and the data modelling community about the vision for this document and more specifically about a set of principles which resources will have to comply with in order to be considered `compliant' with the ISO 23726 series.

 A copy of the draft document will be uploaded to this site in early August 2025.
+Please note that edits may continue to be uploaded until the draft is submitted in October.
+Interested readers can subscribe to this Github to receive notifications.

+We shall also be keeping an eye on the Issues tab.
+If you have questions or comments about this document and/or its progress.
+Please post an issue.

 * PoscCaesar Association, Siemens, DNV, Grundfos, The University of Western Australia, Freelance Catalyst58.